Transfer from Porto. Walk the harbor, see the Parador in the old fort, eat well, sleep early.

 Redondela → Arcade

-A gentle morning's walk.
-Arcade is famous for its oysters — book a long lunch.
+The easiest day.
+Panoramic views over the Vigo estuary.
+Arcade sits at the mouth of the River Verdugo and is famous for its oysters — book a long lunch.

 🏛️